NatyaHans/NH.github.io/_teaching/genetics.md

 Spring 2019
 ======
-I was teaching assistant for Dr. Cherie Bond.
+I was teaching assistant for [Dr. Cherie Bond](https://scholar.google.com/citations?user=bHQjOqIAAAAJ&hl=en) and helped with the grading and in class activities.

 Spring 2018
 ======
-I was teaching assistant for Dr. Michelle Yoo.
+I was teaching assistant for [Dr Mi-Jeong Yoo](https://www.clarkson.edu/people/michelle-yoo) .
 I also gave two guest lectures on the following topics:
 1. Genomics, Proteomics and Biotechnology.
 2. Evolutionary Biology and Quantitative Genetics.